tobya/caddyserver.com/content/docs/cli.md

 Change the server type.
 Default is http.
 If your Caddyfile is for another server type, use this option to tell it which server type to use.

-#### -verify
+#### -validate

-Parses the Caddyfile.
-Any error messages will be printed out or will terminate without starting the server if caddyfile is valid.
+Parses the Caddyfile and exits.
+If syntactically valid, a message will be printed to stdout and the process log (if any) and will exit with status 0.
+If not, an error will be returned with a non-zero exit status.

 #### -version